serverfireteam/panel/README.md

 to `app/Http/Kernel.php` in the `$routeMiddleware`, as well as `HasRole` to the User class.

-Run the AdminSeeder to create a user (default username and password!) and roles.

 Note that this system expects a pre-configured spatie/laravel-permission and `App\User` class, with a `users` table.

+Run the AdminSeeder to create a super-user (default username and password!) and roles - this is essential, although you should change the email/password immediately afterwards:

+    artisan db:seed --class=Serverfireteam\\Panel\\Database\\Seeders\\AdminSeeder